fbpixelPeriod Cramps vs Early Pregnancy Cramps: Key Differences | Thomson Medical

 • Secondary dysmenorrhoea:

-What are early pregnancy cramps, and what causes them?
+What are early pregnancy cramps?

 causes of early pregnancy cramps

+Hormonal changes, especially higher levels of progesterone, relax the muscles and increase blood flow to the pelvis, which can contribute to cramping sensations.
 Unlike period cramps, these are usually not severe and should not interfere with daily activities.

 Period cramps vs. early pregnancy cramps